STLVNUB/CloverGrower/README.md

 CloverGrower will update any source files from edk2 or Clover and build you a package.

-CloverGrower with JrCs enhancements at https://github.com/JrCs/CloverGrower.git This is more suited to the Developer/AdvancedUser and should probably be named "CloverGrowerPro"
+CloverGrower with JrCs enhancements at https://github.com/JrCs/CloverGrowerPro.git This is more suited to the Developer/AdvancedUser.